eevee/fox-flux-advance/README.md

 # fox flux advance

-this is a port of [fox flux](https://github.com/eevee/fox-flux) to Rust and the Game Boy Advance

-i started it for my week-long game jam, [GAMES MADE QUICK???
-III](https://itch.io/jam/games-made-quick-iii), because i am completely out of my mind
+This is a port of [fox flux](https://github.com/eevee/fox-flux) to Rust and the Game Boy Advance.
+It was started for a week-long jam, [GAMES MADE QUICK???
+III](https://itch.io/jam/games-made-quick-iii), and may or may not continue development after that.

-the build system sucks and also needs some extra tools, sorry, but there's not a whole lot to play atm anyway so you're not missing much
+## Building

+You will need:

+- **Nightly** Rust, to actually build it.
+Easiest way to get it is to install [`rustup`](https://rustup.rs/); the repository already has a file that will tell it to use nightly.
+- [devkitPro](https://devkitpro.org/wiki/Getting_Started) on your path, for some miscellaneous ARM/GBA tooling.
+- Python 3 with Pillow/PIL installed.
+(If your `python` points to Python 2, you may need to edit the `Makefile` a bit.)

+Then just run `make`!
+Or `make release` for a release build, which is a good idea because debug builds are _a bit slow_ on the GBA.
+Your finished ROM will be in `target/thumbv4-none-agb/{debug,release}/fox-flux-advance.gba`.
+Run with [mGBA](https://mgba.io/), your favorite emulator, or your favorite flash cart, and enjoy.